bunnyhawk/rhigdon-blog/src/posts/operational-excellence-part-1.md

 ## The Role and Responsibilities of On-Call

 The on-call is primarily tasked with operational responsibilities.
+This includes:

+- Triaging incoming incidents, which could be reported bugs or automated alerts from observability
+- Resolving incidents according to the company's Service Level Agreements (SLAs) or predefined priorities
+- Following up on issues identified during incident resolution (implementing more robust fixes without the pressure of an SLA deadline)
+- Addressing action items identified in retrospectives or Corrective and Preventive Actions (CAPAs)

 Focusing on these tasks rather than standard feature work minimizes the risk of essential action items, which are critical to operational health, being left unattended in the backlog.

-As the first responders to incoming incidents, the on-call plays a crucial role.
-They must verify whether the reported issue can be replicated and if it has been prioritized appropriately.
-Depending on the issue's severity, high-priority matters may need to be addressed immediately.
+As first responders to incidents, the on-call team plays a vital role.
+They must verify if a reported issue can be replicated and if it has been prioritized correctly.
+Depending on the severity, high-priority issues may need immediate attention.

-When there are no immediate demands based on Service Level Agreements (SLAs), the on-call team should focus on action items.
-It's important to remember that failing to address gaps in our processes or monitoring could lead to recurring issues.
+When there are no pressing demands based on SLAs, the on-call team should focus on action items.
+Remember, failing to address gaps in our processes or monitoring could result in recurring issues.

-## Rotations: Spreading the Load
+## Rotations: Distributing Responsibilities

-To avoid burnout and ensure everyone gets a fair share of responsibilities, spreading the organizational burden through rotations is essential.
-Depending on the size of your organization and the number of products you manage, you might have a single rotation or multiple rotations handling different areas.
+To prevent burnout and ensure fair task distribution, it's essential to implement on-call rotations in an organization.
+Depending on the size and product range of your organization, you can have a single rotation or several, each targeting different areas.

-Regardless of the setup, it is vital that everyone understands their responsibilities and has access to everything they need.
-The goal is to create an environment where the whole organization should feel accountable for and able to dive into any area of the system.
-This helps spread knowledge and ensures that no single engineer is burdened with handling all major issues.
+Regardless of the structure, everyone must understand their responsibilities and have all necessary resources, including secure production deployment capabilities.
+The goal is to encourage a shared sense of responsibility, allowing everyone to explore any part of the system.
+This approach spreads knowledge and prevents any one engineer from handling all significant issues in a given system area.

+All members of a rotation should have access to and understand the code they manage, and have it ready for local development.
+This point may seem evident but is often overlooked.

+Additionally, on-call staff should be able to push code to production in off-hour hotfix situations.
+This could involve adjusting permissions in emergency cases, possibly bypassing standard code review and merging processes, skipping longer-running tests, or other deployment steps that could slow down release.

 ## Incident Prioritization: Bucketing Incidents

 Defining what’s critical for your product and customer needs is a crucial first step in effective incident management.
-Questions to consider include: Do you have SLA defined?
-Could more monitoring and alarms of your product's uptime be valuable?
+Questions to consider include:
+- Do you have SLA defined?
+- Could more monitoring and alarms of your product's uptime be valuable?

 It's also important to prioritize the critical services and features to your product.
 For instance, the downtime of a review platform might not be significant enough to page an engineer at night, but a failing payment system certainly would be.